xonq/tutorials/repeatmodeler.md

 BuildDatabase -name <NAME> -engine ncbi <YOUR/ASSEMBLY>
 ```

-Make an output directory  in your scratch folder:
+Deactivate the container as described above and make an output directory  in your scratch folder:

 ```
 mkdir <YOUR/SCRATCH/DIR>